Anonymous-user1234/sbox-circuit-adp-comparison/README.md

 # S-box Circuit Synthesis and ADP Comparison

-This repository contains the AES S-box circuits and synthesis logs used for the ADP comparison.
+This repository contains the AES S-box circuits, synthesis scripts, and logs for reproducing the ADP comparison of two selected circuits: our circuit with the lowest ADP and the JBKK25 circuit with the lowest ADP.

 ## Contents